Scholarcy Library Terms of Service

 7.1 The Agreement will be effective after you create an Account and will remain in effect until its termination by either Party in accordance with the provisions of this clause.

 7.3 All Subscriptions will automatically renew for successive periods of the same duration unless terminated by either Party.
 You may cancel your Subscription at any time by selecting “Cancel Subscription” in your Account subscription page at https://library.scholarcy.com/subscription.
-On cancellation your Subscription shall remain active until the end of the current month.
+On cancellation your Subscription shall remain active until the end of the current Subscription Period.
 No amount received in advance by Scholarcy for the Subscription will be refunded.

 7.4 In relation to the Scholarcy Library you cancelling your Subscription will not result in loss of Structured Content unless you have also deleted your Account.
 Otherwise saved Structured Content will be available should you restart your Subscription at any time unless your account has been deleted.
 We will notify you at the email address you provide to us before we delete your Account.